bzminer/bzminer/README.md

   --update_frequency_shares INT
                               Output frequency based on new shares found.
 0 = disabled.
 Does not replace update_frequency_ms, works in parallel. set update_frequency_ms to 0 if you only want to use update_frequency_shares.
 Default is 0.
   --avg_hr_ms INT             Hashrate averaging window.
 Longer is more stable hashrate reporting.
 Default is 30000.
+  --reset_pool_hr_ms UINT     Reset the Pool hr column after milliseconds.
+Default is 3600000.
+Set to 0 to disable reset.
   --disable_index_html        Disable creating index.html file
   --extra_dev_fee FLOAT       Add a little extra time for dev fee (percentage).
 Adds to default dev fee.
 Default 0.0 --cpu_validate INT          Validate solutions on cpu before sending to pool.